Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 In the second step, which is ``outsourced'' to Section \ref{section: continuity of partitions}, we prove the result on continuity of partitions.
 Namely, the CS--TM scheme from \cite{KarasevHubardAronov14} and \cite{BlagojevicZiegler15} used the fact that for a $d$-dimensional convex body $K \subseteq \R^d$ there exists a continuous $\sym_n$-equivariant map

-where $(K_1(x), \dots, K_n(x))$ denotes the convex partition of $K$ into $n$ parts of equal measure obtained from the generalised Voronoi diagram with sites encoded by $x \in \conf(\R^d, n)$.
+where $(K_1(x), \dots, K_n(x))$ denotes the convex partition of $K$ into $n$ parts of equal measure obtained from the generalised Voronoi diagram with sites associated to $x \in \conf(\R^d, n)$.
 The existence of such a map follows from the theory of optimal transport.
 We generalise this fact and prove that the map

 is continuous, where $\K^d$ denotes the space of all $d$-dimensional convex bodies in $\R^d$ endowed with the Hausdorff metric.
 Continuity of this map, stated in Theorem \ref{theorem: continuity of partitions}, is a crucial result which justifies the continuity of the parametrisation map \eqref{eq: parametrisation map, intro}, and therefore verifies the validity of the CS--TM scheme from Section \ref{subsection: cs-tm scheme}.